 The case raised cross-border legal and diplomatic discussions.

 Days before he was taken to the court, he asked for a few ‘very important’ things in life.
-He wanted to read an Urdu NEWSPAPER everyday morning (along with his bed tea and toast, I suppose).
+He reportedly requested access to an Urdu newspaper while in custody.
 He wanted to have flavored TOOTHPASTE.
 He wanted to have a STROLL in the lobby in the jail where he was kept.
 These were his humble demands while he was in jail.
-Maybe next time, he will ask for Chicken Tikka Masala from Taj Restaurant; and I am sure there will be some hard-core professionals (like the defense lawyer who decided to work with him, after having a long-time career with underworld) who would ‘think’ about providing this humble man with these modest necessities.
+There were also discussions about the role of the defense lawyer appointed for the case.

-I asked the same on twitter and a few replied that we are supposed to be cultured and rational human beings and hence, we do not do that!
-How good is that?
-You come to my house, take my belongings and I remain indifferent to all these and smile – as because I am cultured and rational.
+I asked the same on twitter and a few replied that we are supposed to be cultured and rational human beings and hence, we do not do that.

 Let’s see what the court says – for I just do not want to say anything else right now.
 Let the court decide, and once decided we can see it ourselves.
 I hope we have not forgotten those sleepless nights.